kawadaren/freemarket_k2_f/README.md

 |point|integer|null: false|

 ### Association
-- has_many :items
+- has_many :items, dependent: :destroy
-- has_many :goodstamps
+- has_many :goodstamps, dependent: :destroy
-- has_many :statuses
+- has_many :statuses, dependent: :destroy
 - belongs_to :news
 - belongs_to :report
-- has_one :creditcard
+- has_one :creditcard, dependent: :destroy

 ---